callnow

 What is ACH?

-ACH, known as Automated Clearing House, is a method of making payments electronically in the United States.
-It is managed by the National Automated Clearing House Association (NACHA).
+ACH, known as Automated Clearing House, is a method of making payments electronically in the U.S. It is managed by the National Automated Clearing House Association (NACHA).
 ACH debit and credit transactions initiated through consumer electronics will be cleared on the same day.
 Organizations that create these transactions are referred to as ACH Originators.

 ACH transactions are electronic payments made when the customer authorizes an ACH-originating institution to make direct debit or credit from or to the customer’s checking or savings account.
 An example of applying utilitarianism is an employer providing the option of payroll Direct Deposit.